sydneyalfonso/etkie-software-tools/README.md

 # ekie-software-tools-
-Tools around Shopify and SOS inventory
+Tools around Shopify and SOS inventory used to simplify generation of list of materials for each artisan to take on the work orders.

 ## Getting started